10 Health Benefits Of Eating Green Apples During Pregnancy

 Image: Shutterstock

 Pregnancy comes with body aches and pains.
 Your growing uterus puts a lot of pressure on your body.
-Consumption of green apples during pregnancy can provide relief from an achy body and makes it a little easier.
+Consumption of green apples during pregnancy can help ease body aches by providing essential nutrients, making the pregnancy a little easier.

 We are sure you are tempted to rush out and buy a basket of green apples right now!
 But hold on!
 They are not without their side effects.